 Hank Williams – Lovesick Blues

-“Lovesick Blues” is one of the greatest and legendary country songs, dating back to 1922.
+“Lovesick Blues” is one of the greatest and most legendary country songs, dating back to 1922.
 As the name implies, it’s a country song with a blues influence.

 It’s a unique country song because of its genre-blending nature.